-Sure, you’ll find all the standard foodie staples in The Mile High City — burgers, pizza, steak, sushi — but there are also plenty of out-of-the-ordinary eats.
+Sure, you’ll find all the standard foodie staples in the Mile High City — burgers, pizza, steak, sushi — but there are also plenty of out-of-the-ordinary eats.

 Buckhorn Exchange